-There is no question in my mind that the Global Financial Crisis was great for our industry.
-Note, I said “great”, not “easy”.
-It was great because it dramatically increased the sophistication level of sponsors, as they had to deal with a new level of accountability.
-What we are seeing now is that, generally, sponsors are ahead of sponsorship seekers in sophistication.
-As a result, much of this blog and The Sponsorship Seeker’s Toolkit have been focused on helping those sponsorship seekers to effectively sell and service this new era of sponsors.
+The sophistication level of sponsors has dramatically increased over the last ten years or so, accelerating in the aftermath of the global recession of 2007-2008, as sponsors had to deal with a new level of accountability.
+What we are seeing now is that, generally, sponsors are ahead of rightsholders in sophistication.
+As a result, much of this blog and The Sponsorship Seeker’s Toolkit 4th Edition have been focused on helping those rightsholders to effectively sell and service this new era of sponsors.

 Dig for objectives